What’s the biggest or serious mistake you’ve ever done in your life?

 At the start of his letter today, Gary Halbert shared with us what Dennis Haslinger has told him about committing mistakes in life.
 That is, the most serious mistakes in life would be bad ego decisions.

 And Gary Halbert has proven such through his personal encounters and bad ego decisions with women, money and some which have even put him in some sort of physical danger.

 In life, we might be doing some things that we unconsciously affect other people.
 And it might happen at a not so pleasant moment – either they woke up at the wrong side of the bed that day or probably they’ve been going through a lot in their lives for the past days, weeks or even months.
 We don’t know.

 Similarly, we might be affected by other people’s actions and they could have caught us in our woke-up-at-the-wrong-side-of-the-bed-day.
 Typically, we people react not because of what others have done to us but we actually react based on how we feel at the moment.

 As I have mentioned earlier, we typically react based on our emotions at the moment.
 Typically.

-Hence, we have to go through series of questions before we finally say anything.
+Hence, we have to go through a series of questions before we finally say anything.
 This will save us from any unnecessary misunderstanding with others.

-Similarly, in his letter today, Gary Halbert shared that instead of reacting negatively, he preferred to be silent and “cleared the deck” through road work and writing.
+Similarly, in his letter today, Gary Halbert shared that instead of reacting negatively, he preferred to be silent and he “cleared the deck” through road work and writing.